andrewproctor/Intro-to-Base-R/chapter3.md

 `@instructions`
 Using the `PSID2` data frame:
--Display the first row of observations.
+- Display the first row of observations.
-- Select only observations where individual's `age` is less than 40 and marital status (`married`) is coded as "never".
+- Select only observations where `age` is less than 40 and marital status (`married`) is coded as "never".
 Define this subset as `PSID.u40.unmarried`.

 `@hint`